 Quit Without Notice

 A staff member who fails to give proper notice of resignation or leaves the job indicating an intention not to return to work has quit without notice.
-Proper notice is defined in the Resignation Policy.
+Proper notice is defined in the Resignation Policy (Policy 626).
 In addition, a staff member who is absent from work is required to notify his/her supervisor.
-The staff member should notify his/her supervisor or established designee about the absence by the start of his/her regular work schedule.
-A staff member who is absent for three (3) consecutive work days without notice is deemed to have quit.
-This quit without notice is considered a voluntary resignation.
+A staff member should notify his/her supervisor or established designee about the absence by the start of his/her regular work schedule.
+A staff member who is absent for three (3) consecutive workdays without notice is deemed to have quit.
+This quit without notice is considered a voluntary termination.

 627.1 STEPS FOR THE SUPERVISOR TO FOLLOW

-The supervisor should consult immediately with the Division of Human Resources Staff and Labor Relations when a staff member fails to come to work and does not contact the department.
-After consultation with Human Resources and after the staff member has been absent without notice for three consecutive work days, the supervisor should send a letter with assured delivery, such as Federal Express or certified mail, to the absent staff member at the last address of record.
+The supervisor should consult immediately with Human Resources when a staff member fails to come to work and does not contact the department.
+After consultation with Human Resources and after the staff member has been absent without notice for three (3) consecutive work days, the supervisor should send a letter with assured delivery, such as an overnight courier or certified mail, to the absent staff member at the last address of record.
 A copy of the letter should also be sent to the absent staff member via regular mail.

 The letter should advise the staff member that his/her employment with the University has been terminated in accordance with the Quit Without Notice Policy and that the termination will be recorded as a quit without notice.

-A staff member who quits without notice is entitled to payment for accrued but unused paid time off.
-There is no pay continuation or payment for sick leave.
+Staff members who have successfully completed their Introductory Period and have quit without notice are entitled to payment for any accrued but unused paid time off (PTO).
+There is no payment for unused sick leave.